Creating a great video campaign can involve a lot of planning. But, what if you want to start getting your video content out there right away?

 8. Ask your audience a question

+Crowdsource!
 Take a moment to ask your audience a question related to your product.
 Take requests for new features, services or product options.
-Crowdsource!
-This is a great way to get ideas for future ventures, and spreads a sense of ownership among active members of your community.
+This is a great way to get ideas for future ventures.
+It also spreads a sense of ownership among active members of your community.

 9. Offer a list of tips